Dre Campbell Farm

 Tom Watson produces large fruits (up to 40 pounds) and matures in approximately 90 days.

-The rind is dark-green with stripes that are thin and hard.
+The rind is dark green, with thin stripes.
 Besides, the flesh is red and sweet.

 How to Grow Melons